Reflective Thinking and Writing

 Third, go back to each sentence, and start expanding on it.
 Use the questions in each section above as a guide.
 You will find that now you have the outline down (that is, your plan) you will find it easier to add the details.

-Two other models of reflection worth considering
+One other model of reflection worth considering

 Driscoll’s Model of Reflection